22kevinh21/22kevinh21.github.io/README.md

 Welcome to my portfolio!
 I am an aspiring actuarial analyst with a degree in Applied Mathematics and a professional background in mathematics education.

-My experience managing high school math classrooms has given me a unique advantage in the data world: I don't just calculate the numbers, I know how to translate complex mathematical logic into clear, actionable insights for any audience.
+My experience managing high school math classrooms has given me a unique advantage in the data world: I know how to translate complex mathematical logic into clear, actionable insights for any audience.
 Having recently passed the Actuarial Probability Exam (Exam P), I am actively building my technical skill set across Excel, Python, SQL, and data visualization.

 Below you will find a collection of my technical projects, demonstrating my ability to handle everything from pure premium calculations to predictive data science models.